yoavadamlab/VR-setup-for-NeuroImaging/README.md

 ### The projector

-The projector was mount on the ThorLabs breadboard to project the VR environment on 3D printed screen that was placed in front of the wheel.
+The projector was mounted on the ThorLabs breadboard to project the VR environment on 3D printed screen that was placed in front of the mouse.

 <img src="https://user-images.githubusercontent.com/98536980/152039487-7858f3c2-c7bf-4502-821c-9ef62dac772b.jpeg" width="400" height="250">

 ## Software

-The VR rendering designed and executed by [ViRMEn v.2016-02-12](http://pni.princeton.edu/pni-software-tools/virmen-download).
+The VR rendering was designed and executed by [ViRMEn v.2016-02-12](http://pni.princeton.edu/pni-software-tools/virmen-download).
 Configurations files for 3 different VR worlds can be found at [`ViRmEn\Mice_Training.mat`](https://github.com/yoavadamlab/VR-setup-for-NeuroImaging/tree/main/ViRmEn).

-This what the mouse is seeing on the wheel:
+This is as nexmaple of the virtual environment from the mouse perspective:

 <img src="https://user-images.githubusercontent.com/98536980/172183034-699b71a5-069e-4b6c-8489-99bb154f00d6.gif" width="450" height="300" align="center">

-Beside the VR design we had to control on the following:
+Besides the VR design we had to control the following:
-- Progress of the VR according to the mice movement on the wheel
+- Progress of the virtual environment according to mouse rotation of the wheel
-- Release specific amount of reward (i.e. sucrose water) at a specified location (i.e. reward zone)
+- Delivering specific amounts of reward (sucrose water) at a specified location
-- keep track of the mouse licking (for learning progress analysis)
+- Keep track of the mouse licking (to monitor additional behavior to demonstrate learning of the task)
-- Save the behavioral data from the training and Imaging sessions for future analysis
+- Save the behavioral data from the training and imaging sessions for future analysis

-The [arduino code](https://github.com/yoavadamlab/VR-setup-for-NeuroImaging/blob/main/Arduino/wheel_control.ino) used for hardware control.
-Each 10 ms it send data to virmen via serial port communication to indicate if lick oocured and the amount of spinning of the wheel.
+The [arduino code](https://github.com/yoavadamlab/VR-setup-for-NeuroImaging/blob/main/Arduino/wheel_control.ino) is used for hardware control.
+Data is sent to Virmen every 10 ms via serial port communication to indicate whether a lick occured and the amount of wheel rotation.
-Virmen will also send data to the arduino via the same serial port, to indicate when to open the valve for reward delivery.
+Virmen also sends data to the arduino via the same serial port, to indicate when to open the valve for reward delivery.
 We also supply compiled arduino files for automatic initialization of the arduino board from the virmen script.

 The software allows flexible training logic based on the mouse progress.
-In the beginning of each training session, the trainer need to declare the current training stage:
+In the beginning of each training session, the trainer needs to declare the current training stage:

 <img src="https://user-images.githubusercontent.com/98536980/152346139-fcaaa5a1-cf53-491e-b12b-43afecabe5d1.jpeg" width="120" height="150">